 The achievement of economic development goals in Appalachia is dependent upon local ability to prioritize challenges and implement impactful solutions.
 Many areas, especially those designated as rural and economically distressed, lack capacity at the individual, organization, or community level to effectively plan and implement strategies, capitalize on funding opportunities, and steer investments toward successful outcomes.

-Through grants and Academies and Institutes, ARC investments support capacity building and planning efforts, provide technical assistance and training, and offer leadership development and educational programming that empower Appalachians – of all ages and backgrounds – to participate in the strengthening of their communities.
+Through grants, Academies and Institutes, and READY Appalachia, ARC investments support capacity building and planning efforts, provide technical assistance and training, and offer leadership development and educational programming that empower Appalachians – of all ages and backgrounds – to participate in the strengthening of their communities.

 Developing All Types of Leaders